aoc/util/

 2//! [scoped](https://doc.rust-lang.org/stable/std/thread/fn.scope.html)

-3//! threads equals to the number of cores on the machine.
+3//! threads equal to the number of cores on the machine.
 Unlike normal threads, scoped threads

 4//! can borrow data from their environment.